JavaanseHZ/pulumi-aws-lambda-infra/README.md

 An AWS lambda function in python that takes a text parameter and translates it to Danish using the google translate API.

-The lambda function is deployed on AWS infrastructure on an API Gateway with a documented REST endpoint and set up via pulumi.
+The lambda function is deployed on AWS infrastructure, accessible via an API Gateway with a documented REST endpoint.

+The infrastructure is set up via pulumi.

 # Project